Hear from Kalilah Lasenby about building strong mentoring relationships at Ewing Marion Kauffman School.

 I have always desired to become a teacher to break mindsets of failure, and replace them with mindsets of victory that students can generalize to every aspect of their lives.
 I truly believe that getting quality education from someone who truly cares about your success should not be based on district or expensive.
 My favorite part of teaching is building relationships with these wonderful young people and seeing them succeed is heart throbbing genuinely.
 I also love teaching alongside my colleagues, who have all very much so become my family.

 Schools in District

-Kauffman School student results demonstrate brilliance, passion, creativity and work ethic.
-Empowered by their identities and place in the community, Kauffman students develop a critical consciousness of the world around them.
-Kauffman School staff actively partner with families to be a school not just in the community, but of the community.
+Our school and student results demonstrate our students’ incredible brilliance, passion, creativity, and work ethic.
+Kauffman School students are empowered by their identities and place in the community and develop a critical consciousness of the world around them.
+Kauffman School staff actively partner with families to be a school, not just in the community, but of the community.

 The Ewing Marion Kauffman School offers a competitive salary and benefits package for candidates.
 Additionally, the Ewing Marion Kauffman School offers relocation support for teachers moving to the Kansas City area.
 More information about salary is shared after the talent team reviews resumes in our application process.

 Ready to see what steps you should take to become a teacher?
 Use our tool to create your personalized roadmap!